AnouchkaDESMETTRE/HydrogenProject/README.md

 **2/ Laminar Flow Modeling of Hydrogen Gas Through the Reactor**

-* Physics of the Problem: (Detailed description, see previous version of README).
+* Physics of the Problem:...

-* Equations to Solve: (Detailed description, see previous version of README).
+* Equations to Solve: ...

 * Boundary and Initial Conditions (Adapted from Darzi et al.):
     * Boundary Conditions:
         * At the tank inlet (x=0): Prescribed hydrogen gas pressure (`Pin` or `Pout`).
         * At the tank outlet (x=L): Prescribed hydrogen gas pressure (corresponding to `Pout` or `Pin`).
     * Initial Conditions: Uniform initial pressure field.

+* Implementation in Julia:
+   *  DifferentialEquations.jl
-* Spatial Discretization by Finite Element Method (FEM): (Detailed description, see previous version of README).
+   * Spatial Discretization by Finite Element Method (FEM)

-* Solution Method: (Detailed description, see previous version of README).
+   * Time-Stepping: ...

 * Expected Types of Results:
     * Pressure profile and gas velocity field along the tank for different inlet/outlet pressures (related to the values studied by Darzi et al.).